You know your landing page sucks, right? That’s why you’re reading this.

 But why?
 Are you a talentless hack, have no staff to help you, or are you hindered by I.T. to make the pages you want?
 Either way, these 4 things to avoid should help you improve your conversion rates:

 Providing too much text on a product or lead gen landing page can overwhelm or even intimidate visitors, causing them to miss your central sales message and abandon ship.
 Thanks Steve Krug.

 The above landing page is lengthy (we even cut it off), it wouldn’t be so bad if they’d broken it up a bit (chunking) with some images or video, but paragraph after paragraph just doesn’t lend itself to conversion.

 The content may be useful, but less reliance on text and some more visually pleasing elements would help this page, a lot.
 Yes, it’s true that long-form sales pages work – but mainly for spammy infomercial related products (Slap Chop, hello!).

 Having said that, there is a movement towards long landing pages that using internal “smooth scrolling” navigation (as opposed to multiple pages) that are working too.
-In fact Unbounce is currently testing a long page like this right now.

 Never assume a visitor will take the time to read your page then make a determination about what you’re offering.